vachan-maker/vachan-maker.github.io/content/posts/how-i-keep-track-of-tv-shows-and-movies/index.md

-title = 'How I keep track of tv shows, anime and movies' date = 2024-02-06 draft = false
+title = 'How I keep track of tv shows, anime and movies' date = 2024-02-06 draft = false description = "Just a quick little post on how I keep track of what I watch"
 +++
 Before joining college, I usually didn't watch any TV shows or anime and I would watch a movie only once in a while.
 However after entering college, I discovered that most of my friends were really into shows and anime and they would urge me to watch stuff.